Arnold-n/P1P2MQTT/README.md

 **Daikin counters for energy consumption and production**

 The Daikin systems keep track of various counters for power consumption, energy production, and number of compressor starts and hours.
 Unfortunately these counters are not communicated over the bus unless explicitly asked for by the main room controller, which is done only if a user goes into the energy consumption menu.
 To ensure that these counters can be monitored, an option (COUNTERREPEATINGREQUEST) is implemented in P1P2Monitor to request these counters once per minute.
+This request is inserted in the pause between blocks, where the auxiliary controller is supposed to respond to the 00F030 request.
+Instead, we "steal the bus", shortly play main controller and transmit one 0000B8 request directly which is then answered by the heat pump.
+My main controller is slightly confused and immediately starts a new block (with a 000010 packat) to show it is supposed to be the main controller.

 If you happen to own a KLIC-DA device (a KNX-P1P2 interface), this also reports the Altherma energy counters but does not request counter updates.
 The P1P2Monitor program can be used to request these counters such that the KLIC-DA device is able to report the actual counters.
-Be careful though, the request of these counters is a violation of the protocol (the P1P2Monitor program "acts as" main controller which confuses the main controller - in my system this works fine, but carefully check the bus to see how your controller reacts).
+If KLICDA is #defined in P1P2Config.h, this request is done in between the 400012 and 000013 message, which doesn't give a bus collission on my system if timed properly (see explanation in P1P2Config.h).
+Again: the request of these counters is a violation of the protocol (the P1P2Monitor program "acts as" main controller which confuses the main controller - in my system this works fine, so carefully check the bus operation and any error messages to see how your controller reacts if you use this option).

 **P1P2Serial library and P1P2Monitor example application**